SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 General rules for commands:

-* "Public" commands are primarily to test if the bot is running or get general information from the bot
+* "Public" commands are primarily to test if the bot is running or get general information from the bot.
 * Moderators have access to all commands.

 The following is a summary table of all commands.
 Extended details are in the next sections.